 - Creative shared-land use initiatives and partnerships to be implemented so individuals have access to safe places to stay physically active.

 From Our President

-In my 13 years at ACE, I can't remember a more interesting time for this organization or our industry.
+In my 14 years at ACE, I can't remember a more interesting time for this organization or our industry.
 ACE is fortunate to see our organization stretched and tested as rapid changes occur in the way our nation thinks about health and fitness.
 We hold a unique opportunity to boldly lead.

 It's a tremendous opportunity.
 It's time to reach beyond the gym walls and the long-committed fit and to bring our know-how to exponentially more people, those at risk of obesity and those already victims of it.
 With smart, science-based, sensitive programming, we can place far more people on the path to sustainable good health.
 This idea is new, different, and to some in our space, uncertain.
 Yet it is our new imperative.

-Founded in 1985, the American Council on Exercise® (ACE®) is a nonprofit organization committed to America's health and wellbeing.
-Over the past 25 years, we have become an established resource for health and fitness professionals, and the public, providing comprehensive, unbiased research and validating ourselves as the country's trusted authority on health and fitness.
+Founded in 1985, the American Council on Exercise (ACE) is a nonprofit organization committed to America's health and wellbeing.
+Over the past 30 years, we have become an established resource for health and fitness professionals, and the public, providing comprehensive, unbiased research and validating ourselves as the country's trusted authority on health and fitness.

 Today, ACE is the largest nonprofit health and fitness certification, education and training organization in the world with more than 65,000 certified professionals who hold more than 72,000 ACE Certifications.
-With a long heritage in certification, education, training and public outreach, we are among the most respected fitness organizations in the industry and a resource consumers have come to trust for
+With a long heritage in certification, education, training and public outreach, we are among the most respected organizations in the industry and a resource the public has come to trust for health and fitness education.